emilielim8/computing-work/non-fiction story.md

 ### _How many galaxies are there in the Universe?_

 Astronomers think that there are at least several billion galaxies in the Universe.
 The exact number is not known.
+A galaxy is a system of millions or billions of stars, together with gas and dust, held together by gravitational attraction.
+We live in a galaxy called the Milky Way.

 ### _Did you know?_